captainbrosset/devtools-tips/src/tips/en/throttle-network-speed.md

 Testing your site with a slower connection helps you understand how it loads and appears on the screen.

 Firefox, Chrome and Edge let you simulate slower network connections to do this.

-The procedure is the same in all of them:
+To throttle your connection:

-* Go to the Network panel
+* Go to the **Network** tool.
 * Use the dropdown that says `No throttling` and choose any of the other values.

+You can also do this from the [device simulation](/tips/en/simulate-devices) mode by using the same dropdown there.

 ![Screenshot of the Network panel in Edge showing the network throttling drop-down](/assets/img/throttle-network-speed.png)